-Involving patients in our research ensures it is relevant to them.
+Involving patients and the public in our research ensures it is relevant to them.

 Who can get involved?

 At times researchers might want to involve particular people who:

 - care for people with a condition

 - represent anyone who uses or might use an NHS service

 - Potential patients

 - Previous patients

 - People who use health and social care services

 - People from organisations that represent people who use services